felixmichel/storyQuiz/README.md

-# erbschaftsTool
+# storyQuiz
-interactive tool with a fortune and legacy counter and a legacy tax calculator
+interactive tool to tell a story using quiz functionalities

 ### Description ###

-* An interactive tool using bootstrap carousel (adapted to vertical mode) with a counter and calculator feature
+* An interactive tool using bootstrap carousel (adapted to vertical mode) with quiz features
 * 0.1

 ### How do I get set up? ###